 Instead, an HR/L&D practitioner should take an objective role in observing the team at work and advising areas for improvement.

-Another option for developing teamwork skills is the use of a coach.
+Another option for developing important teamwork skills is the use of a coach.
 The archetype of a coach is a person who brings individual athletes and turns them into a team.
 Similarly, a teamwork coach can advise a company on how to bring out the greatest contribution from every team member and optimize their productivity.

 Coaches are also desirable because they can define the shortcomings of the team in terms of skills.
 Then, at a later stage, coaches can improve those skills using L&D programs in which they act as the expert.